If you’re a radio station, Cleanfeed Pro is an excellent way to send live audio back to your studio from an outside broadcast at a remote location.

 You can repeat this process to invite additional studios to join the session.

-The remote studios don’t need a Cleanfeed account.
+The remote studios don’t need a Cleanfeed Pro account.
 Their +CONNECT button has just one purpose — connecting them to your session.

 You’ve just made a live outside broadcast with Cleanfeed!
 If a remote studio can’t hear you, or you can’t hear the return channel, check out our guide When someone can’t hear.